Spreading Compassion Around the Globe

 The generosity of Global Compassion Fund donors is also helping Animal Rahat—a wonderful group supported by PETA.
 It has successfully sterilized 100% of the animals in more than 20 villages around the Indian state of Maharashtra and is working toward the same success in many more.

 When we work together to improve animals’ lives, we can inspire kindness in everyone.

 In India, Animal Rahat’s community initiatives are giving long-suffering working animals a peaceful retirement by encouraging owners to replace them with environmentally friendly vehicles—something that betters life both for animals and for their owners.
 Animal Rahat’s humane education programs even include field trips—when teachers and students visit the group’s sanctuary in Sangli (and sometimes groom the four-legged residents), they experience firsthand the importance of being kind and gentle toward animals.

 Outreach work supported by Global Compassion Fund donors is improving the lives of companion animals in Peru and South Africa; giving a boost to the work of animal activists in Serbia, Ukraine, and other countries; and spreading the vital message of having respect for all beings.

 In Romania, PETA Germany and Eduxanima are using the wonderful Compassionate Citizen humane education program to help young people learn lessons of kindness toward animals that will stay with them for their entire lives.
 The program is such a hit that it’s become mandatory in some of the regions that the groups work in.

-PETA’s Global Compassion Fund is funded almost exclusively by the contributions of kind individuals like you.
-Your gift is helping our affiliates and partners create positive, sustainable change in corners of the Earth where animals desperately need us—and may have no other hope.
+PETA’s Global Compassion Fund is funded exclusively by the contributions of kind individuals like you.
+Your gift is helping entities and partners create positive, sustainable change in corners of the Earth where animals desperately need us—and may have no other hope.